johnnyreilly/blog.johnnyreilly.com/blog-website/blog/2024-05-12-serialising-aspnet-method-calls-for-later-execution/index.md

 object? result = await new MethodCallInvoker(_serviceProvider, deserialized).InvokeAsync();
 ```

+The above code serialises the `MethodCall` to a JSON string, deserialises it back to a `MethodCall`, and then uses the `MethodCallInvoker` to execute the method.

-Why `Newtonsoft.Json`?
-Because I'm using Cosmos DB to persist my method call, and it uses JSON.NET for JSON handling.
+Why are we using `Newtonsoft.Json` for our serialisation / deserialisation?
+We don't have to, but let's say we're persisting this method call to a Cosmos DB, Cosmos uses JSON.NET for JSON handling.
 Otherwise I'd likely use `System.Text.Json`.

-If you're using SQL Server, you could use System.Text.Json.
+## Conclusion

+In this post, we've looked at how we can serialise a method call (which could be stored in a database), and then later rehydrate and execute it.
+We've seen how we can use reflection to get the service and method that we need to call, and how we can convert the parameters to the correct type.